 Ok, now that we’ve seen it won’t break the bank to get a tank, that still leaves us with one major item: warmth.

 This heater is rated for 2-7 gallons, based on the second product image that Amazon shows.
-I would personally not put it (or a betta) in anything smaller than a 3 gallon tank, but if you want to risk it (and cramp your Mr. Betta more than he would like) you could probably put it in a 2.5 gallon aquarium if you had to.
+I would personally not put it (or a betta) in anything smaller than a 5 gallon tank, because keeping temperature stable in a smaller tank is harder and there’s some risk of injuring your betta with accidental over-temperature.

 The way a heater like this works is you twist the knob to change the heat setting, and then give it a few hours and consult your tank thermometer to see how the results actually relate to reality.
 Don’t believe the numbers printed on the heater.
 They are guesses, not accurate.